PolarETech/image-collection/README.md

 # PT Image Collection

 This repository provides images and source code such as animated SVG icons created by Polar Tech.
+It also provides some utilities for writing SVG source code.

 ## Website